September 6, 2018

-“We are humbled by the outpouring support from our community, especially the sponsors and tailgate team members,” Anne Hudlow, executive director of the WWRC Foundation, said.
+“We are humbled by the outpouring of support from our community, especially the sponsors and tailgate team members,” said Anne Hudlow, executive director of the WWRC Foundation.
 “The funds raised from the event will go to support the programs at the Wilson Workforce and Rehabilitation Center.
 We are proud to partner with WWRC and offer assistance for vocational rehabilitation for individuals with disabilities in Virginia.”

 Tailgates were thrown down by the Valley Hoos, Valley Hokies, JMU and VMI Clubs.

-The VT team, sponsored by Innovative, prepared a barbeque chicken slider and brownie.
-While they fought hard, they were taken down by JMU with their rendition of chicken and waffles.
+The VT team prepared a barbeque chicken slider and brownie.
+The Hokies competed admirably, but they were taken down by the JMU team and their rendition of chicken and waffles.

-The event also featured a corn hole tournament and music by Everyday People, The Strain featuring Sammy Shako and Kiz Carter.
+The event also featured a corn hole tournament and music by Everyday People, Kiz Carter, and The Strain featuring Sammy Shako.